-Proposer:
+Proposer: \\\\\

 ADDRESS:

 The undersigned Proposer, hereby:

 Waives the stipend for this Project.

 Accepts the stipend for this Project.

 By accepting the stipend for this Project, Proposer agrees:

-1) to execute and include the Stipend Agreement in response; n Article XIII of the RFP with their RFP
+1) to execute and include the Stipend Agreement in Article XIII of the RFP with their RFP response;

-2) to submit an invoice with FEIN number for the SCDOT's posting of the Notice of Award on SCD •
+2) to submit an invoice with FEIN number for the stipend amount to the SCDOT POC after SCDOT's posting of the Notice of Award on SCDOT's Design-Build Website.;

-3) to transfer all rights to its Work Product used to acknowledgement.
-"Work Product" "means all su solutions, methods, processes, design concepts, m cross sections, quantity lists and intellectual proper including the Proposal, exchange of information deperiod. bmittals, including ATCs, ideas, innovations, aterials, electronic files, marked up drawings, rty, made by Proposer during the RFP process,
+3) to transfer all rights to its Work Product used to develop the Proposal as of the date of this acknowledgement.
+"Work Product" "means all submittals, including ATCs, ideas, innovations, solutions, methods, processes, design concepts, materials, electronic files, marked up drawings, cross sections, quantity lists and intellectual property, made by Proposer during the RFP process, including the Proposal, exchange of information during the pre-Proposal and post-Proposal period.

-SCDOT will pay the stipend to each eligible unsuc Agreement, within ninety (90) days after execution contract.
+SCDOT will pay the stipend to each eligible unsuccessful Proposer, who has signed a Stipend Agreement, within ninety (90) days after execution of the contract or the decision to not award a contract.

+Date

-Date Proposer
+Proposer

 Print Name